Tempo logotype

 Tempo Team

-• Estimated work: The total number of story points estimated at the sprint’s start.
+• Estimated work: The total story points planned at the sprint's start.

-• Completed work: The actual number of story points finished by the end of the sprint.
+• Completed work: The actual story points finished by sprint close.

 Makes sprint planning more predictable